FAQs: Contempt of Court in Family Law

 If someone is found in contempt of court, the court may order up to five days in jail for each act of contempt.
 The court may also place the guilty party on probation for a period of years and monitor the person to see if there are any further violations of the court order.

 Generally speaking, the courts are not overly fond of contempt actions.
 Contempt cases are filed in family court, where the common mantra heard is try to work things out, compromise, negotiate.
 A contempt action is a nuclear option, as someone may go to jail.
 It leaves out all possibility of “getting along,” and it is sanctioned legal warfare.
 If a contempt is misused, it may have the effect of putting the offending party in a bad light with the court.
+However, there are situations that a contempt must be filed to get the attention of the other side who has flagrantly ignored court orders without cause.
+The possibility of a jail sentence may cause one to more carefully consider their actions.

 Non-payment of support obligations would be the primary reason for contempt action filings, with non-compliance with child visitation orders likely a close second.